damienzeng73/shopping-cart/README.md

 Install all needed node_modules in **frontend** directory:

     cd shopping-cart/frontend/
+    yarn install

+or with npm:

     npm install

-or if you're using yarn:

-    yarn install

 Prepare database in postgreSQL: